 As Jesse continues to teach at the ETC, Schell Games continues to experience success — and live happy — in Pittsburgh, with its affordable prices, burgeoning tech scene, and diverse arts and culture.
 Schell Games’ employees are, in turn, creating engaging experiences — like their current project, SuperChem VR, a virtual reality chemistry lab game.
 Schell Games received Phase II funding from the Institute of Education Sciences and the Small Business Innovation Research program for SuperChem.

 The trio behind Skyless Games Studios may hail from the United Kingdom, India, and Ukraine, but Philadelphia is where they’ve put down roots.
 Chris Bennett, Arad Malhotra, and Oleks Levtchenko met while attending Drexel University.
 After graduation, they brainstormed possible business ventures that would involve their passions — games and philanthropy.
 With expert advice and guidance from Drexel’s Baiada Institute for Entrepreneurship, Skyless Games Studios was born.
 Its goal?: helping social causes effect change through video games.

 Skyless Games Studios has worked on several games to generate social change, including Follow the Money — a training game for law enforcement that teaches skills and techniques for investigating financial crimes and recovering assets.
-The sky clearly isn’t the limit for Skyless Games, and their future is looking bright: they were named one of Philadelphia Magazine’s 10 Philly startups to watch this year by major tech leaders!
+The sky clearly isn’t the limit for Skyless Games, and their future is looking bright: they were named one of Philadelphia Magazine’s 10 Philly startups to watch in 2017 by major tech leaders!